 Financially supported by the SAME Foundation, the Leader Development Program encourages the growth and enrichment of the next generation of military, government, and industry leaders through a curriculum of hands-on training, study, and active engagement in new opportunities.
 All individuals also will complete an independent or collaborative utilization project focused on a key need or interest-area of SAME and the A/E/C profession.
-The program is a year-long commitment, running from JETC in May to the following JETC a year later.
+The Leader Development Program is a year-long commitment, running from JETC in May to the following JETC a year later.

 The Leader Development Program is a year-long commitment, broken into three overarching themes:

 - Know Yourself

 - Know Your Team

 The opening classroom session at JETC is facilitated by a professional experienced in the science of personality strength assessment and leadership coaching with the goal of identifying how each candidate’s perception of the world around them informs their decision-making, and ultimately defines their values and beliefs.

 The opening classroom session sets the outline for the rest of the year.
 Each class will consist of about 20 participants, with representatives from each SAME region.

 Participants will select a mentor to help shepherd their professional development throughout the year.

 If you do not have a mentor in mind, ask your Post President, Regional Vice President, or Leader Development COI for suggestions.
 The Academy of Fellows has offered to make themselves available to LDP participants as mentors as well.

 - Support the development of the next generation of military, government, civilian, and industry leaders for the Society and our nation.